foundriesio/docs/source/getting-started/install-fioctl/index.rst

 .. tip::

    We recommend creating a new API token for each computer you plan to use our tools with.
-   For example, if you intend to develop on both a laptop and a desktop, create a new token for each, as you would with SSH keys.
+   For example, if you develop on both a laptop and a desktop, create a new token for each, as you would with SSH keys.
-   This way you can revoke tokens for individual systems, should they be compromised.
+   This way you can revoke tokens for individual systems should they be compromised.

 Use the Client ID and Secret to finish the Fioctl login.